zacc/ssi-bot/README.md

 An overview of AI/Machine Learning Text Generation can be found here: https://huggingface.co/tasks/text-generation

-### Choosing training material

-Choosing good training material for your bot is very important.
-Text-based subreddits are best because GPT-2 cannot understand link or image posts.
-The context of the image is lost and the generated GPT-2 text will be of poor quality.
-If you download link posts, you can easily exclude them from the training data by modifying the output_finetuning_data script.

 #### Bannable/offensive content
 Bots using this framework have been banned by reddit.
+Bot owner's main account and any other accounts using the same IP address.
+If you create a toxic bot that creates offensive content it's highly likely to get banned by Reddit.
+There is nothing Subreddit moderators can do about that.

 Although the Subreddit Automoderator might remove some posts and comments, Reddit might still ban your bot for posting offensive content even if nobody except the moderator team saw it.
 The subreddit moderators have no control over this ban.
 It's very important to use the negative_keywords feature in the config to prevent bad text being posted to Reddit in the first place.

 The best way to avoid getting your bot banned is to train it with safe material in the first place.
 Some tips for cleaning the data are:
-- Choose a subreddit with safe content
+- Choose subreddits with safe content
 - Modify the output_finetuning_data script to exclude comments with offensive content
+- Choose content where the context is clear and unambiguous
 - Find/replace on the training output data to change phrases to safe content
+- Use the negative_keywords parameter in ssi-bot ini file to stop the bot posting negative content

+### Choosing training material
+Choosing good training material for your bot is very important.
+Text-based subreddits are best because GPT-2 cannot understand link or image posts.
+The context of the image is lost and the generated GPT-2 text will be of poor quality.
+If you download link posts, you can easily exclude them from the training data by modifying the output_finetuning_data script, some code examples are available near the end of this README.md

+Meme-type subreddits are often poor data sources for GPT-2.
+In meme subreddits, the real/funny content is often in a meme image.
+GPT-2 cannot read images, so the context and funnys of the meme are lost.

 #### Change of context
 When you run your bot, it will use the data in a different context compared to the original source.
 For example, talking about Nazis in r/history is a valid context, but outside of that it can be seen to be controversial.
 The context is important when deciding if your bot is posting offensive content or not.